A substance that enhances the immune response to the antigen with which is it mixed

 A small protein that is secreted by certain cells of the immune system that plays an important role in cell signalling by affecting the behavior of other cells.
 Examples include interferon and interleukin.

 Also known as “killer” T cells, a type of immune system cell that can directly attack infected cells.

 Deoxyribonucleic acid, the chemical structure that contains the genetic information of an organism.
 The double helical structure is made of two strands consisting of deoxyribose and phosphate and is held together by bonds between purine and pyrimidine bases which project inward from two chains and form the genetic code.

 A lipid (fatty) covering that surrounds a viral particle.
 It is derived from the cell membrane of the host cell when the virus buds, or exits, the infected cell.
 The envelope is important for entry into a host cell.
 Viruses with an envelope are generally less stable outside of a host than viruses that lack an envelope.
 Viruses that are enveloped include HIV, influenza, Ebola, dengue, and chikungunya.

 A protein that acts as a biological catalyst.
 Enzymes are necessary to produce chemical reactions within a cell.

-A medical scientist that studies the incidence, distribution, and control of disease in a population.
+A medical scientist who studies the incidence, distribution, and control of disease in a population